1992 United States presidential debates: Viewership

-October 15: Second presidential debate (Richmond, Virginia)
+October 15: Second presidential debate (University of Richmond)

-The second presidential debate was held at University of Richmond, Richmond, Virginia on Thursday, October 15, 1992 between President George H. W. Bush, Governor Bill Clinton and businessman Ross Perot.
-Carole Simpson moderated the debate with 109 uncommitted voters as questioners.
+The second presidential debate between President George H. W. Bush, Governor Bill Clinton, and Businessman Ross Perot took place on October 15, 1992, at University of Richmond in Richmond, Virginia.

+The town hall style debate was moderated by Carole Simpson of ABC with 109 uncommitted voters as questioners.
 Questions were focused primarily on domestic issues and the economy, although no subject was restricted.

 Clinton emerged out as the winner of the second debate leading over both Bush and Perot.
-Poll conducted by CNN/USA TODAY from Oct.
-16-18, showed 58 percent calling Clinton the winner, 16 percent said Bush won and 15 percent said Perot.
+A poll conducted by CNN/USA TODAY from Oct.
+16–18, showed 58 percent calling Clinton the winner, 16 percent said Bush won and 15 percent said Perot.
 The format decided was: